 Human Planet (2011)

 Human Planet shows how incredible nature can be and how humans can adjust to its principles.
 This BBC mini-series was filmed in over 70 locations in 40 different countries.
 There are deserts, jungles, forests, urban metropolises, oceans, high mountains, riversides, and grasslands.
 Then, in each of those locations, some humans manage to cooperate with their surroundings, even in harsh climates and severe conditions.
-You can see camel herders in the Gobi desert, African fertility dances, Hunters from Greenland, divers in the Philippines, Hawaiian surfers, uncontacted tribes in Brazil, bee-keepers from New York and many other creative representatives of the surprising human kind.
+You can see camel herders in the Gobi desert, African fertility dances, and Hunters from Greenland.
+You’ll also see divers in the Philippines, Hawaiian surfers, uncontacted tribes in Brazil, and bee-keepers from New York.
+And besides all that is previously mentioned, you’ll also see many other creative representatives of the surprising humankind.

 If you have doubts about your abilities to travel, this movie should help you to get rid of them.
 It tells a story of six blind Tibetan teenagers led by a blind mountain climber, Erik Weihenmayer.
-The American adventurer is known as the only blind person who has reached the summit of Mount Everest.
-A camera follows him and the rest of the group on their way to the top of Lhakpa Ri, a spectacular mountain standing in the shadow of Mount Everest.
+The American adventurer is the only blind person who has reached the summit of Mount Everest.
+A camera follows him and the rest of the group on their way to the top of Lhakpa Ri.
+The Lhakpa Ria is a spectacular mountain which stands in the shadow of Mount Everest.
 The blind teenagers must not only deal with physical limitations, but also social prejudice associated with their disability.
 Nevertheless, they manage to face the problems and, instead of giving up, they overcome the obstacles.
 Few movies are as inspiring as Blindsight.

 Do you have some other recommendations of travel documentaries?
-Let us know!
-Before you start watching, don’t forget to share this article of the best travel documentaries with your friends, so that they too could enjoy these captivating productions.
+Let us know and leave a comment below!
+Before you start watching, don’t forget to share this article of the best travel documentaries with your friends.